svekeman/ays9/templates/nodes/node.ovc/readme.md

 - ovf.callbackUrl: callbackurl for calling you back when the machine is exported
 - disk: list of disk instances to be attached to the VM

+- uservdc: List of users to that access the machine with the type of access rights for each user e.g 'R' for read only access, 'RCX' for Write and 'ARCXDU' for Admin

 ### Changing port forwardings